dimitri/pgcopydb/docs/features.rst

-This means that pgcopydb relies on ``pg_dump`` to import the large object metadata from the source to the target Postgres server, but then implements its own code to migrate the large objects contents, using several worker processes depending on the setting of the command-line option ``--large-objects-jobs``.
+This means that pgcopydb relies on ``pg_dump`` to import the large object metadata from the source to the target Postgres server, but then implements its own logic to migrate the large objects contents, using several worker processes depending on the setting of the command-line option ``--large-objects-jobs``.